aws-samples/policy-as-code/content/deployment/pipeline-integration/index.en.md

                 5  |       "Properties": {
    ...
    ```
 1. To enable server-side-encryption encryption of the S3 bucket, open the file **cdk.out/policy-as-code.template.json** in Cloud9.
-Remember that since we are using a CDK app to create this CloudFormation template, you should edit the CDK App instead of the Rendered CloudFormation.
+Remember that since we are using a CDK app to create this CloudFormation template, you should edit the CDK App instead of the Rendered CloudFormaœtion.
     ```
     ...
     "Bucket83908E77": {